34 Times Meghan Markle and Princess Diana Basically Wore the Same Outfit

 Fit for a princess—and a duchess

 There’s style, and then there’s royal style.
 Princess Diana had it in spades, and so does Meghan Markle, the daughter-in-law she never met.
-But a love of fashion isn’t all we’re talking about here—we’re talking about very similar fashion choices and sometimes almost the exact same fashion choices.
+But a love of fashion and dresses isn’t all we’re talking about here—we’re talking about very similar fashion choices and sometimes almost the exact same fashion choices.
 Whether it was intentional or not, Meghan seems to have been inspired by the People’s Princess, and the results are stunning.
 We can’t wait to see how her style evolves even more now that she’s stepping back from official royal life with Prince Harry and Archie.
 Speaking of which, here’s exactly what it means to “step back” from royal duties.

 Back on Remembrance Day in 1993, Diana, Princess of Wales looked equal parts sad and stylish in dignified mourning clothes.
 More than a quarter of a century later, Diana’s daughter-in-law, Meghan Markle, the Duchess of Sussex, wore not only a near-identical outfit but also a near-identical expression.